Borrow & Request

 You are responsible for the use of your catcard.
 If you checked out an item for a professor and are now being charged for it, you are responsible for its return and for paying the overdue fees.

 If you become ill and are charged late or billing fees because you could not return your books on time, you may be able to get your fees reduced or cancelled.

 No. Library materials are state property and cannot be “purchased” by paying the replacement fee.
-If you find an item that you have paid for, return it to the Library as soon as possible to receive a credit for the replacement charge.
+If you find an item that you have paid for, return it as soon as possible to receive a credit for the replacement charge.
 Some charges may not be eligible for a full credit.

 My car/backpack was stolen OR my home was broken into/damaged and library materials were lost/destroyed.